DannieLu/BV-NICE/README.md

 This is the official repository for the NeurIPS 2020 paper [Reconsidering Generative Objectives For Counterfactual Reasoning](https://proceedings.neurips.cc/paper/2020/file/f5cfbc876972bd0d031c8abc37344c28-Paper.pdf)

-Code for individualized treatment effect (ITE) estimation for imbalanced data.
+BV-NICE is designed for individualized treatment effect (ITE) estimation for observational causal inference.

 You can clone this repository by running: